 Check out this document for help on learning objectives

-- You must review and comply with all CEE Program, Delaware Valley College and Employer site policies, procedures and expectations.
-Your signature on the application indicates that you understand and agree to CEE and College policies.
+- You must review and comply with all CEE Program, Delaware Valley University and Employer site policies, procedures and expectations.
+Your signature on the Application indicates that you understand and agree to CEE and University policies.

-- Once approved, you will receive an email.
-You will then be registered for the course in WebAdvisor.
+- Once approved, you will then be registered for the course in myDelVal.
+You will receive an email that you have been registered.

 Questions?
 Contact firstname.lastname@example.org